Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: Details of the Knowledge Base

 \subsection{Discussion}

+Our modelling of regulatory effect given by Equation~\ref{eq:closure_datalog} does not assume that activating and inhibitory effects combine through simple additive rules.
+The formulation is path-dependent and encodes how positive and negative regulations compose across multi-step pathways.
+However, such modelling is still not enough to describe the biological reality, and future work could further explore the other differentiable modelling approaches of genome-scale GRN under the ALIGNED framework.

 In actual experiments in Section \ref{exp:Q1}, we introduced an assumption that up/down regulation of a node can be decided by its in-degree of positive and negative interactions, in order to capture more detailed regulatory behaviours.
 This is achieved by using an integer variant of Equation~\ref{eq:closure_matrix}.
 In this setting, the value of node 5 in Figure~\ref{fig:GRN_closure} will be -1 when $k=2$, i.e. $\delta_{\langle\mR_{+}^{(2)},\mR_{-}^{(2)}\rangle}(\vx)=[0,-1,1,1,-1]^\top$, and the network behaviour will be more complicated in complex networks.
-However, such modelling is still not enough to describe the biological reality, and future work could further explore the other differentiable modelling approaches of genome-scale GRN under the ALIGNED framework.